A Unique Program Just for Daughters

 That’s exactly why I created the Motherless Daughters Support Circles program: to bring 30 years of knowledge together in one place, online, where change can happen.

-Our 10-week Motherless Daughters Support Circles are for daughters living with the long arc of loss.
-Please note: these are not grief support groups for recent mother loss.
+Please note: our 10-week Motherless Daughters Support Circles are for daughters living with the long arc of loss.
+These are not grief support groups for recent mother loss.
 Click here for recent loss support.

-A Motherless Daughters Support Circle is a perfect way to take a step forward in your healing process; to build upon what you’ve already received at a retreat; or to supplement your weekly Motherless Daughters Community calls.
+A Motherless Daughters Support Circle program is a perfect way to take a step forward in your healing process; to build upon what you’ve already received at a retreat; or to supplement your weekly Motherless Daughters Community calls:

 Join us to meet the new sisters who’ll accompany you on this next part of your journey — and who will remain your support system for years to come.

-We can’t wait to see you in a Circle this Fall !
+We can’t wait to see you in a Circle this winter !

 Join the Winter Support Circle